MostAwesomeDude/brismu/src/1-senta/0-endorel.md

 It is possible that {lidne} is defined as "there is an arrow from x1 to x2 in partial order x3", which would be a remarkably powerful and general relation.
+Similarly, {porsi} might be "x1 (poset) is the partial order arising from order x2 (binary ka) upon set x3".

 ## Connectedness